alex-clinton/cv-project-webpage/README.md

 <img src="dataset.png" alt="Alt text" align="right" class="padded-image" width="500"/>

 We wanted to keep the datasets we created relatively small to limit the amount data a user with messy handwriting would need to provide to get an adapted model.
+To mitigate this restriction we used data augmentation to increase the diversity of our data, mainly through random rotaions and amounts of gaussian blurring.
 However, some of our methods required a larger volume of data along with text from a large pool of writers.
 For these purposes, we used the IAM dataset, which is composed of ~10,000 lines of text from hundreds of unique writers.

 ## Evaluation Metrics